Five multinational companies dominate the agricultural input market, and they’re in cahoots.

 Sample Cartel Agreements

-- Monsanto (now merged with Bayer) & Dow Agrichemicals join forces to develop the first-ever GE maize loaded with 8 genetic traits, for release in 2010.
+- Monsanto (Bayer) & Dow Agrichemicals join forces to develop the first-ever GE maize loaded with 8 genetic traits, for release in 2010.
 (Sept.
 2007)

-- Monsanto (now megerd with Bayer) & Syngenta call a truce on outstanding litigation related to global maize & soybean interests, forge new cross-licensing agreements.
+- Monsanto (Bayer) & Syngenta call a truce on outstanding litigation related to global maize & soybean interests, forge new cross-licensing agreements.
 (May 2008)

 - Syngenta & DuPont announce a joint agreement, broadening each company's pesticide product portfolios (June 2008)